 What do you think?

-For those of you interested in practical aspects and would like to know how to separate a mixture using High Performance Liquid Chromatography (HPLC), you might like to see this video, made to help prepare our undergraduates before their practicals.
+Those of you interested in practical aspects, and would like to know how to separate a mixture using High Performance Liquid Chromatography (HPLC), might like to see this video, made to help prepare our undergraduates before their practicals.

 This is an additional video, hosted on YouTube.